 Children as young as 7 are getting their own smartphones and bringing their phones along with them wherever they go, to school, home, or a friend’s house.
 We wanted to utilize the background location-tracking abilities of smartphones to allow busy families to stay connected and safe.

 What it does

-ChildSafe is a mobile application that informs parents on whether their children are exposed to danger.
-After logging in with Facebook, children and parents will have their respective user flow to sign up and match with each other.
-After confirming their identity, ChildSafe would let parents mark safe areas for their children.
-If their children are outside of these safe zones, then we send notifications to the parent, so that the parent is aware of these changes in the child’s location.
-With the high number of abductions going on in recent years, we hope this product will improve safety and reduce kidnapping rates among teenagers and younger children.
-With ChildSafe, parents can rest assured that their children are protected even when they are alone.
+ChildSafe is an app that informs parents of whether their children are exposed to danger.
+After logging in with Facebook, children and parents will sign up, match with each other, and confirm their identity.
+ChildSafe would let parents mark the safe areas for their children.
+If their children are out of these safe zones, the app will send notifications and make their parents aware of changes in children’s location.
+I hope this product will improve safety and reduce kidnapping rates among younger children.
+Eventually, parents can rest assured that their children are protected wherever they are.

 How we built it